mrocklin/chest/README.rst

 doesn't handle the very many small key-value pairs usecase (though could with small effort).
 In particular chest has the following deficiencies

-1. It determines what values to spill to disk by size.
-The largest values are spilled.
-This can be improved by better determination of size (see the ``nbytes`` function) and consideration of time-of-use (like an LRU mechanism.)
-2. Spill conditions are checked after every action.
-Spill conditions often involve an ``n log(n)`` sorting process.
-This could be improved by tracking and efficiently updating the size of all values iteratively.
-3. Chest is not multi-process safe.
+1. Chest is not multi-process safe.
 We should institute a file lock at least around the ``.keys`` file.
-4. Chest does not support mutation of variables on disk.
+2. Chest does not support mutation of variables on disk.

 LICENSE